Painting students sat in class, listening intently.

 The creative industries are an economic juggernaut accounting for about 5.2 million jobs in the United States and generating upwards of $1.1 trillion annually (U.S. Bureau of Economic Analysis).

-We are also the sector that compels people to think, change, hope and delight in their surroundings.
-And that makes us very important indeed.
+We are also the sector that compels people to think, change, hope and delight in the world.
+That makes us very important indeed.

 Cross-disciplinary discovery.
 World-renowned faculty who are practicing professionals.
 A supportive creative community.
-Real-word experiences.
-Small, interactive classes plus access to the vast resources of Temple University and the city of Philadelphia.
-This is the juice that animates our goal of helping you make a difference in the world through creative practice.
+Real-world experiences.
+Small, active classes plus access to Temple University’s vast resources and the city of Philadelphia.
+This is the juice that will help you become the change you want to see.

 The reflection of a Tyler design student on a laptop screen.